 Be aware any object that comes into contact with powerlines could be live.
-The area is more dangerous in wet conditions as water is an excellent conductor of electricity.
+If the conditions are wet, it is more dangerous as water is an excellent conductor of electricity.
 Any metallic object, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live powerline.

 When a vehicle collides with a power pole

 Vehicle accidents can sometimes involve our infrastructure, including collisions with power poles.
 If you find yourself in a situation where a powerline is in contact with your vehicle, stay inside the vehicle until help arrives.
 No one should touch or approach the vehicle.
 Instead, call emergency services immediately on 000 or us on 132 004.

 If you believe your life is threatened by staying inside the vehicle:

 - Avoid touching the ground and the car at the same time

 - Jump clear, landing with both feet together